segarciat/PokeTeams/poketeams-next/README.md

 See [Playwright docs](https://playwright.dev/).
 Also, see the [basic Next.js Test Playwright setup](https://nextjs.org/docs/pages/building-your-application/optimizing/testing#manual-setup-1).

+### Issues

+There currently is no clear way to test React Server Components with React Testing Library.
+See: https://github.com/testing-library/react-testing-library/issues/1209.

 ## Learn More about Next.js

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 To learn more about Next.js, take a look at the following resources: